 Target Remuneration for our Executive KMP exceeded actual or realized value received reflecting underperformance versus expectations over the period.
-This means that underperformance by the Executive KMP in achieving annual goals for STI and the MATSR / Milestone target goals for LTI were not rewarded to Target Remuneration levels, reflecting alignment with shareholder outcomes which have also underperformed.
+This means that underperformance by the Executive KMP in achieving annual goals for STI and the MATSR target goals for LTI were not rewarded to Target Remuneration levels, reflecting alignment with shareholder outcomes which have also underperformed in the period.

-The following graphs compare target and actual direct remuneration provided to the Executive KMP for the fiscal years ending June 30, 2018 and 2017, respectively.
-The graphs include Executive KMP employed as of June 30, 2018 and exclude Executive KMP no longer employed by LNGL as of that date.
+The following graphs compare target and actual direct remuneration provided to the Executive KMP for the fiscal years ending June 30, 2019 and 2018, respectively.
+The graphs include Executive KMP employed as of June 30, 2019.
 All amounts are shown in U.S. dollars as all the Executive KMP are U.S.-based employees.